 Looking after your skin in the sun

 May is skin cancer awareness month, a timely reminder to us all to protect our skin from the sun’s potentially harmful rays.
-Dr Suneeta Kochhar, skin specialist at Cooden Medical Group, has some advice.
+Mr Pieter Gows, skin specialist at Cooden Medical Group, has some advice.

 The sun gives off two types of ultra violet (UV) rays: UVB rays are those that burn and tan the skin, while UVA rays penetrate through the epidermis (top layer) of our skin into the dermis, causing permanent damage to its structure.
 Both types of rays can cause visible damage to the skin such as: